NaifZaghmout/Drive-safe-quiz-game/README.md

 ### Testing

 - I tested that the website works in different browsers: Chrome, Firefox, Microsoft edge.
-- I used -Am I Responsive- website to check all media sizes responsive.
+- I used (https://ui.dev/amiresponsive) website to check all media sizes responsive.

 ### Bugs